 For more ideas, take a look at 50 first dance songs chosen by real couples from the 1950s and on, below:

-For more ideas, discover first dance song ideas for fans of alternative rock, discover instrumental versions of pop songs perfect for the ceremony, and gather ideas for an upbeat father-daughter dance song.
+For more ideas, discover first dance song ideas for fans of alternative rock, take a look at Ingrid Michaelson's favorite first dance song ideas, discover instrumental versions of pop songs perfect for the ceremony, and gather ideas for an upbeat father-daughter dance song.